si458/install-wayknow/README.md

 ## Instructions
  1. clone repo
- 2. place the Wayknow msi inside the `public` folder named as `wayknow.msi`
+ 2. place the WaykNow X64 msi inside the `public` folder named as `wayknow.msi`
  3. edit the `WaykNow.cfg` with your custom configs
  4. run command prompt or powershell at the clones repo folder
  5. run `statik` (this will build the embedded files required)